konashevich/olexi-mcp/docs/copilot/connector/RIGHTS.md

 - Some linked pages may contain headnotes or editorial content with separate rights; the connector does not republish such content.
 - If formal permission is obtained, attach the letter/email in this folder.

+Special note
+- AustLII does not expose a modern JSON/REST API.
+Its SINO search is a legacy CGI that returns HTML pages only (no structured responses).
+The connector performs respectful HTML parsing solely to extract titles and links for citation/discovery.

 References (included in this repo under `docs/austlii/`)
 - "AustLII - Web Developers_ Linking Policy.pdf"
 - "AustLII - Web Developers_ Search Form Examples.pdf"